 Imagine being arrested and taken into police custody.
 You expect to be treated fairly and have your rights upheld, but instead, you endure excessive force, neglect, or abuse at the hands of those sworn to serve and protect.
-Tragically, this nightmare scenario plays out far too often in Orange County jails and prisons.
+Tragically, this nightmare scenario plays out far too often in Newport Beach jails and prisons.

 Our police brutality attorneys at Libra Law Firm have witnessed the devastating consequences of such injustices.
 Families torn apart by the loss of a loved one.
 Individuals left with life-altering injuries, both physical and emotional.
 The trauma is unimaginable, and the pain is compounded by a system that often fails to put to justice the persons responsible.